Italy national football team: Head-to-head record

-As of 16 November 2025, the complete official match record of the Italian national team comprises 895 matches: 478 wins, 241 draws and 176 losses.
-During these matches, the team scored 1,570 times and conceded 889 goals.
+As of 25 September 2026, the complete official match record of the Italian national team comprises 900 matches: 481 wins, 242 draws and 177 losses.
+During these matches, the team scored 1,575 times and conceded 890 goals.
 Italy's highest winning margin is nine goals, which was achieved against the United States in 1948 (9–0).
-Their longest winning streak is 13 wins, and their unbeaten record is 37 consecutive official matches, a world record.
+Their longest winning streak is 13 wins, and their unbeaten record is 37 consecutive official matches.